Diet Categories Information

 - Determine your starting date

 - The Menu Planner is a great way to launch your new dietary program – go for it!

 - On the 1st of each month, complete the Vitality Calculator questions again

-Celebrate your successes and embrace vitality
+Celebrate your successes with enthusiasm and embrace vitality

 The Ultimate Diet?